Rick Gonzalez: Career

-Gonzalez started his acting career in New York where he landed a small role in the made for television movie Thicker Than Blood (1998) as Sanchez.
+Gonzalez started his acting career in New York, where he landed a small role in the made for television movie Thicker Than Blood (1998) as Sanchez.
 In 1999, he made his feature movie debut as Ricky in the movie Mambo Cafe, which was released in the year 2000.
 He followed that by participating in the film Prince of Central Park (2000) before heading for Los Angeles, California.

 In Hollywood, he landed a small part as a gangbanger in the 2001 film Crocodile Dundee in Los Angeles.
 He followed that with the roles of Rudy Bonilla in The Rookie, starring Dennis Quaid and as the sex-crazed Primo in the 2003 movie Biker Boyz.
 In 2005, he played the role of Timo Cruz in the movie Coach Carter.
 Gonzalez also appeared in Twista's video "Hope", which is the lead single off the Coach Carter movie soundtrack.
 He played the male lead in Mashonda's "Back of Tha Club" video; and has also starred in the video to the Obie Trice song "Snitch", where he plays a member of a group who successfully pull off a bank robbery, and then snitches on them.
 Gonzalez was also in Red Cafe's video for "All Night Long" which was also in the Coach Carter movie soundtrack.

 Gonzalez has appeared in the 2003 comedy Old School (alongside Luke Wilson, Vince Vaughn and Will Ferrell) as "Spanish", Laurel Canyon (2003) as Wyett, Subway Cafe (2004) as Vincent Young, War of the Worlds (2005) as Vincent, Roll Bounce (2005) as Naps, Pulse (2006) as Stone, First Snow (2006) as Andy Lopez, Illegal Tender (2007) as Wilson DeLeon Jr., What We Do Is Secret (2007) as Pat Smear.
 He also appears in Apartment 143 as Paul Ortega.

 His TV guest appearances have been in Law & Order: Special Victims Unit (2000), Touched by an Angel (2001) as Ramone, ER (2001) as Jorge Escalona, Buffy the Vampire Slayer (2002) as Tomas, The Shield (2002), CSI: Miami (2006), Castle (2010), Lie to Me (2010), and Bones (2011).
-The Closer (2011) Most recently, he co-starred in the CW television series Reaper as Ben Gonzalez.
+Most recently, he co-starred in the CW television series Reaper as Ben Gonzalez.
 Gonzalez had a blog about the 2008 MLB Post Season and was nicknamed the "October Gonzo".
 He co-starred in Lady Gaga's 2011 music video for her single "Judas" where he portrays Jesus.
 In 2013, Gonzalez appeared in the NCIS episode "Oil & Water", as Lenny Machaca.
-In 2022, Gonzalez appeared in Law & Order: Organized Crime' episode "Everybody Knows The Dice Are Loaded" as Det.
-Bobby Reyes.
+In 2022, Gonzalez joined the cast of Law & Order: Organized Crime as Detective Bobby Reyes.